karver8/far-mars-avionics-pcb/README.md

 * Power Effecient enabling the use of a tiny battery
 * Very light, weighs less than an ounce of feathers!
 * Built-in battery charge monitoring.
-* Highly accruate crystal for detailed timestamping.
+* Highly accurate crystal for detailed timestamping.

 ### Firmware